 Beneficial Aids to Students for Test Review

-It is incumbent on teachers to assist students, especially the younger ones, review and prepare for tests.
+It is incumbent on teachers to assist students, especially the younger ones, review and preparing for tests.
 Most students don't know how to review and study for a test.
-Their parents for the most part are too busy to help them get ready for an exam.
+Their parents, for the most part, are too busy to help them get ready for an exam.
 Teachers can do this by first communicating to the students and parents of the students what will be on the test and the types of questions kids can expect to see.
 Second, teachers should show students in class how to study and review for a test.
 This should include making sure all students outline the main points that will be tested and write down examples of the concepts that will most probably appear on the test.
 Third, the teacher must organize a fun test review with team games to engage all students in the review and study process.

 Team Game Activities for Test Review

 Nothing more than a competitive group game stimulates the interest of most young people.
 In my EFL classrooms, I have successfully used team games to review topics appearing on tests.
 Around the middle of December 2012, my fifth-grade EFL students took their mid-term exams.
 My school had already notified the students and their parents that the following topics would be on the exam: simple past tenses of irregular verbs; personal possessive pronouns; reordering of the sequence of exchanges in a dialogue; writing dates with ordinal numbers; and the use of correct vocabulary.
 In my classroom periods with students, I utilized the following team games in reviewing the following test topics:

 1. Writing Sentences with the Past Simple Form of Verbs